Berthold of Garsten: Life

 Berthold died late in the evening of 27 July 1142 and was buried in the abbey church at Garsten, which soon became a place of pilgrimage.In 1686 his relics were transferred to a separate chapel.

 Veneration

 In 1236, the bishop of Passau allowed Berthold to be inscribed in the register of saints for July 27th.
 The cause for his beatification was officially opened on 3 May 1952.
 Pope Paul VI officially recognized Berthold's cultus on 8 January 1970.
 Berthold is listed in the Martyrologium Romanum.

-Berthold depicted in a monk's habit with a fish.
+Berthold is often depicted in a monk's habit with a fish.
 His feast day is celebrated by the Diocese of Linz as well as the Diocese of St. Pölten and the Archdiocese of Salzburg on 27 July.